H-555/AI_Travel_Itenary_Planner/README.md

-# AI_Travel_Itenary_Planner using llama3.1.
+# AI_Travel_Itenary_Planner using llama3.1
 It automates the process of researching, planning, and organizing your dream vacation, allowing you to explore exciting destinations with ease.

 # Features
-Research and discover exciting travel destinations, activities, and accommodations
+Research and discover exciting travel destinations, activities, Foods and accommodations

-Customize your itinerary based on the number of days you want to travel
+Customize your itinerary based on the number of days you want to travel and budget

-Utilize the power of GPT-4o to generate intelligent and personalized travel plans
+Utilize the power of llama3.1 to generate intelligent and personalized travel plans

 # Requirements
 Install the required dependencies: